Share this article

 It’s important to consult your vet if you’ve decided to feed your dog chia seeds, as they may not be suitable for every pup.
 While they have numerous health benefits, remember these seeds should never be used as a substitute for proper medical care.

 Once your vet gives you the thumbs up, you can start incorporating chia seeds into your furry friend’s meals.
-Sprinkle them on top of their food, add them to homemade dog treats, or soak them in water so they expand and are easier to swallow.
+Sprinkle them on top of their food, add them to homemade dog treats dog treats, or soak them in water so they expand and are easier to swallow.
 Your furry friend likely won’t mind what you do with them, as chia seeds don’t smell or taste of anything.

 The amount of chia seeds dogs need to consume depends on their size and weight.
 A general guideline is ¼ teaspoon for every 10 pounds of body weight per day, but talk to your vet to find out the optimal dosage for your doggy.